nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    fields in AB3 were also different from those in StoreMando (eg. Phone in AB3 must have 8 digits whereas Quantity in StoreMando can only have values within the range 1 to 1000000), and we had to edit those restrictions respectively.

-2. StoreMando has a Revamped UI to better tailor to the needs of our target users.
-The Ui of AB3 only contained one panel (ListPanel).
-On the other hand, StoreMando has 4 panels.
-This added additional complexity.
+2. StoreMando has a revamped UI to better tailor to the needs of our target users.
+The UI of AB3 only contained one panel (ListPanel).
+On the other hand, StoreMando has 4 panels which added additional complexity.
 Beyond just duplicating the panels, each panel also incorporated extended functionality of viewing all locations and reminders.

 3. The numerous new classes created and enhancements to existing commands meant that a lot more effort was required to